AbhigyanBafna/2yearsOfLabs/SY/Python/README.md

 	Examples : [stringMethods.py](https://github.com/AbhigyanBafna/brain2/blob/main/SY/Python/stringMethods.py)

-11. **Conditional Operators and elif** Elif statements are simply more if statements for an if-else conditional.
-If-else statements work on conditional operators which are -
+11. **If-else** statements are blocks of code which execute according to conditions.
+If the condition is true then if block is executed.
+If not, the else block is executed.
+Elif statements are simply more if statements for an if-else 	conditional.
+All of this works on **conditional operators** -

 	| Operator  | Operation      | Example | Evaluation |
 	| --------- | -------------- | ------- | ---------- |